twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PreviewSampleText** – Used with the dropdown box in the Preview window.
 Default is **High-Logic ©** (old versions) or **&lt;enter preview text here&gt;**.
 * **PreviewSampleUseKerning** – Used for **Kerning** in the Preview window.
 * **ShowToolbarWindowPreview** – Show or hide the Preview window.
 Default is on.
-* **StrikeThrough** – Set to on if you want to strikeout text in the Test Font window.
+* **StrikeThrough** – Set this value to on to strikeout text in the Test Font window.
 Default is off.
-* **Underline** – Set to on if you want to underline text in the Test Font window.
+* **Underline** – Set this value to on to underline text in the Test Font window.
 Default is off.

 ### Reg
 The program is started in unregistered mode either after the installation process is finished or if all keys are blank.